-The College does not publish the name of crime victims nor store identifiable information regarding victims in the campus police departments Daily Crime Log or online.
+The College does not publish the name of crime victims nor store identifiable information regarding victims in the Campus Safety Department's Daily Crime Log.
 Victims may request that directory information on file be removed from public sources by a request to the Campus Safety Department.